unparalleled-js/docs-1/connectors/zendesk/update-user-action.md

 # Zendesk - Update user action

 This action updates a specific user your Zendesk instance.
 The user is identified by its Zendesk ID.
-You can update standard and custom fields, and add new comments to the user.
-The action will fail if the user cannot be found.
+You can update standard and custom fields, and add new comments.

-It is possible to change the role of an user between `End-user`, `Agent` and `Administrator`, but this will affect your Zendesk user licenses.
+It is possible to change the role of a user between `End-user`, `Agent` and `Administrator`, but this may affect your Zendesk user license.

 ![Update user action](/assets/images/connectors/zendesk/update-user-action.png)
 *Update user action*